denten-books/plain-text/5-sign.md

 Magnetic tape changed the nature of the commitment between inscription and medium.
 It gave a temporary home to the word, where the word could be changed and manipulated before committing to paper.
-A typist using the new generation of magnetically-enabled devices could manipulate words "in memory," on a medium that could easily be erased and rewritten.
+A typist using the new generation of magnetically enabled devices could manipulate words "in memory," on a medium that could easily be erased and rewritten.
 The magnetic charge adhered lightly to tape surface.
 The "light touch" of the magnetic inscription gave the word its ephemeral quality.
 But it was also light enough as to be nearly